vandenman/DstarM/README.md

 "# DstarM"

-R package DstarM.
-This is the development version and may contain bugs.
+This is the development version of the DstarM package and may contain bugs.